roa/dramaqueen/README.md

-you need to install at least one dramaqueen node with enabled xmpp flag. then you can use the xmpp interface to give commands to all other node or you can install daemons to get regularly updates from your nodes.
+you need to install at least one dramaqueen node with enabled xmpp flag. then you can use the xmpp interface to give commands to all other nodes or you can install daemons to get regularly updates from your nodes.
 As you are expected to create your own openssl certs, you must distribute them on all nodes.